IChowdhury01/MATCH/README.md

 ### Running Locally

 1. Start MySQL and run a server.
-2. Open `pom.xml` in your editor of choice.
+Record your MySQL credentials.
-3. Edit the credentials in the beginning of `MatchJDBC.java` to match your mysql credentials
+2. Edit the credentials in the beginning of `MatchJDBC.java` to match your MySQL credentials
-4. Run `MatchApp.java`
+3. Run `MatchApp.java`
-5. Navigate to `https://localhost:8080` in your browser.
+4. Navigate to `https://localhost:8080` in your browser.
 If this doesn't work, try https://199.98.27.118:8080/

-## Testing
-### Integration Tests
+### Testing

-To do an integration test, run the bash script `test`.
+To do an **integration test**, run the bash script `test`.
 This will try creating a new user and checking that their profile page returns the expected results.

 ## Instructions